AsadThafer/TODO-List/Readme.md

 # Todo List Javascript Project

 This project is a simple todo list application written in JavaScript.
 It allows users to create, update status,search and delete todo list items.

-Task of my internship at <a href="https://www.foothillsolutions.com">Foothill Technology Solutions, LLC.</a>
+this Task is a part of my internship at <a href="https://www.foothillsolutions.com">Foothill Technology Solutions, LLC.</a>

 ## Features